 Preparing the Substrate

-2) 5% of the dry weight in wheat bran
+- 5% of the dry weight in wheat bran.

 Pinning & Fruiting your mushrooms

-Lion’s Mane will need a well ventilated, 85-90% RH space to thrive in, with 12 hours light a day.
-Pinning temperature is around 16 degrees Celsius and fruiting at 18 degrees Celsius.
-For Lion’s Mane, only make 1 or 2 small holes in your substrate bag.
-The shape of the hole will determine the shape of the fruit.
-A perfect pin hole will produce a pompom shaped mushroom.
-I have rarely had any good harvest after the second flush.
+Lion’s Mane mushrooms require a well-ventilated space with a humidity level of 85-90%, as well as 12 hours of light per day.
+The ideal temperature for pinning is around 16 degrees Celsius, while the optimal temperature for fruiting is 18 degrees Celsius.
+When preparing the substrate bags for Lion’s Mane, it is recommended to make only one or two small holes.
+The shape of the hole will determine the shape of the mushroom.
+A round hole will produce a mushroom with a pompom shape.
+It is uncommon to have a good harvest after the second flush with Lion’s Mane.